arielmission-space/PAOS/docs/source/user/abcd/index.rst

 Example
 ^^^^^^^^^^

-Code example to initialize :class:`~paos.paos_abcd.ABCD` to simulate an optical system equivalent for a magnification :math:`M = 2.0`, a change of medium from :math:`n_1 = 1.0` to :math:`n_2 = 1.25`,
+Code example to initialize :class:`~paos.classes.abcd.ABCD` to simulate an optical system equivalent for a magnification :math:`M = 2.0`, a change of medium from :math:`n_1 = 1.0` to :math:`n_2 = 1.25`,
 a thin lens with radius of curvature :math:`R = 20.0 \ \textrm{mm}`, and a propagation over a thickness :math:`t = 5.0 \ \textrm{mm}`.

 .. jupyter-execute::

-        from paos.paos_abcd import ABCD
+        from paos.classes.abcd import ABCD

         radius = 20.0  # mm
         n1, n2 = 1.0, 1.25